fbpx

 You can see how goopy it gets after a time.

-You can see how messy it gets after doing about half.
-I just use a fresh bowl and start over with the remaining tofu.
+You can see how messy it gets after dredging about half of the tofu pieces.
+I just use a fresh bowl of cornstarch and start over with the remaining tofu.

 Substitutions for cornstarch